-The Scottish capital might be more famous for its epic four-day street party in celebration of Hogmany, the Scottish New Year, but Edinburgh also hosts some of Europe’s most lively Christmas celebrations so head to the city in time to soak up the Christmas spirit.
+The Scottish capital might be more famous for its epic four-day street party in celebration of Hogmany, the Scottish New Year, but Christmas in Edinburgh also hosts some of Europe’s most lively celebrations, so head to the city in time to soak up the Christmas spirit.

 Light Night kicks off the Christmas season on December 29th, when the city’s award-winning light displays and Christmas decorations are unveiled.
 A giant Christmas Tree, gifted from Norway, is erected on the Mound; the historic Dome restaurant puts up its famously inventive decorations including a huge upside-Christmas tree suspended from its domed roof and George Street shops compete for the most spectacular festive window displays.
 The Princes Street Gardens are home to some of the city’s most spectacular events including a 33-meter-high Ferris Wheel, Europe’s largest open-air ice rink and a Santa’s grotto complete with reindeer garden and a ‘Santa Express’ train that chugs up and down Princes Street.
 The Christmas fair is here too, with a Helter Skelter, Flying Carousel and a gravity-defying bungee snowdome, joining the Big Wheel.